UBC-MDS/Mental-Health-Analysis_Vis-App/docs/m4_writeup.md

 <img src="../imgs/change7.png" width="400" height="200" alt="table"/>
 </div>

-As per what TA suggested, we removed the material switch as it is more or less redundant in our case.
+We removed the material switch as it is more or less redundant in our case.

 #### 2.7 Replace the warming message to a pop-up Shiny Alert.